-I’ve been reading for years about how a credit card with a high annual fee isn’t actually as expensive as it seems because the card provides statement credits that are just like cash and therefore bring down the “actual” cost of having the card.
+I’ve been reading for years how a credit card with a high annual fee isn’t as expensive as it seems because the card provides statement credits that are just like cash and bring down the “actual” cost of having the card.

-For some cards like the Chase Sapphire Reserve and the Citi Prestige, the credit is (or soon will be in case of the Prestige) good for any travel expense.
-If you have one of these cards, I’m sure you have at least that much in travel expenses each year so it’s pretty easy to make sure you break even.
-I try to use these credits up as soon as they’re available.
-This is not the case with American Express credits.
+For some cards like the Chase Sapphire Reserve and the Citi Prestige, the credit is good for any travel expense.
+If you have one of these cards, I’m sure you have at least that much in travel expenses each year so it’s easy to make sure you break even.
+I will try to use these credits up as soon as they’re available.
+That isn’t the case with American Express credits.

 Let’s do a role-playing exercise.
 Pretend someone is making this business proposition to you:

 To sweeten the deal, I’ll give you $15 per month for an Uber, but I’ll keep the $15 during the months you don’t use it.
 Just to be nice, I’ll even throw in an additional $25 in December.
 Oh, and I’ll also give you $50 to spend at Saks Fifth Avenue every six months.
 Still not enough?
 OK.
-Once every 4 years, I’ll pay your $100 Global Entry fee.
+I’ll pay for your Clear subscription and once every 4 years, I’ll pay your $100 Global Entry fee.

 See?
-You’re making $600 for giving me $550.
-Taking food right out of my kids’ mouths.
-I’ll never stay in business but I like you.
+You’re making $1500+ for giving me $695 and taking food right out of my kids’ mouths.
+I’ll never stay in business, but I like you.
 If you sign up and then tell your friends about this offer, I’ll even throw a little bonus your way.